3ldr0n/st/README.md

-# st - simple terminal
+# My build of st - simple terminal

-st is a simple terminal emulator for X which sucks less.
+I just applied some patches and changed a little of the config, nothing serious.

 ## Requirements